bijancn/CarND-Vehicle-Detection/writeup.md

 themselves attached with the probability that it is a car.
 I only keep images that have a probability that is higher than `probability_threshold = 0.999999`.
-For the representation on the final image, we have to remember that we have used 64x64 images, thus the detected frames are 64x64 as well.
+For the representation on the final image, we have to remember that we have used 64x64 images, thus the detected boxes with cars are 64x64 as well.
 Convolutional neural networks seem really appropriate for this task as I don't have to come up with a sliding window strategy but obtain the highly probably windows of cars naturally.
 To be specific, the output shape of the last layer is `(25, 153, 1)` instead of `(1, 1, 1)`.
 This output is shown here as the small red windows: